PagerDuty/pdpyras/README.rst

 Settings" tab of the user's profile), the user will be derived from the key itself and ``default_from`` is not necessary.

+When encountering status 401 (unauthorized), the client will immediately raise :class:`pdpyras.PDClientError`, as this can be considered a non-transient error under any circumstance.

 Using a basic REST API key
 ++++++++++++++++++++++++++